richard-austin/security-cam/README.md

 * Enter the username and password set up under "Set up user account".
 You can check "Remember me" to skip having to log in in future.

+## Set up Wi-Fi (if required)
+If you want to use Wi-Fi, and it hasn't previously been set up on the Raspberry pi, it can be done from the NVR.
+Note that Wi-Fi settings can only be changed when the Raspberry pi is connected to the LAN and you are accessing the web server through the Ethernet (eth0 on Raspberry pi) IP address.
+* Connect a browser to the Raspberry pi's Ethernet LAN address.
+* From the menu select General -> Wifi Admin -> Wifi Settings.
+* Select your Wi-Fi access point on the dropdown
+* Click connect.
+* Enter the password if required.
+* Click connect.
+The Wi-Fi will now be set up, You can check the IP address for the Wi-Connection using the General -> Get Active Local IP Address(es) option.

 ## Set Up Cameras
 The NVR must be configured to use your cameras.
 The configuration editor can be found at General -> Cameras Configuration.

 ![config editor buttons](README.images/config-editor-buttons.png)
 *Cameras Configuration Editor button numbering*